isc-projects/stork/doc/demo.rst

 The following command retrieves all required software (go, goswagger, nodejs, Angular dependencies, etc.) to the local directory.
 No root password is necessary.
-Then it prepares docker images and starts them up.
+Then it prepares Docker images and starts them up.

 .. code-block:: console